mui/material-ui/docs/src/pages/company/careers/developer-advocate.md

 Both our open-source community and our premium products are growing fast (x2-3 YoY).
 We need talented people to keep that going!

-In our [last developers' survey](/blog/2020-developer-survey-results/#5-how-can-we-improve-material-ui-for-you), we have learned that we can go a long way into allowing developers to be successful with our technology.
+In our [last developer survey](/blog/2020-developer-survey-results/#5-how-can-we-improve-material-ui-for-you), we learned that have a long way to go in helping developers to be successful with our technology.

 ### Why this is interesting